 Nonrefundable Tax Credit.
-You may be eligible to take a tax credit for your regular Roth IRA contributions.
+You may be eligible to take a tax credit for your regular IRA contributions.
 The credit is equal to a percentage of your qualified contributions up to \$2,000.
-The credit cannot exceed \$1,000 for any tax year.
+The credit cannot exceed \$1,000 for any tax year, and is in addition to any deduction that may apply.
 To be eligible for the tax credit, you must be age 18 or older by the end of the applicable tax year, not a dependent of another taxpayer, not a full-time student, and satisfy certain restrictions on distributions.

-Moving Assets To and From Roth IRAs.
-There are a variety of transactions that allow you to move your retirement assets to and from your Roth IRAs in cash or in kind based on our policies.
-We have sole discretion on whether we will accept, and how we will process, movements of assets to and from Roth IRAs.
+Moving Assets To and From IRAs.
+There are a variety of transactions that allow you to move your retirement assets to and from your IRAs and certain other eligible retirement plans in cash or in kind based on our policies.
+We have sole discretion on whether we will accept, and how we will process, movements of assets to and from IRAs.
 We or any other financial organizations involved in the transaction may require documentation for such activities.